 “They paved paradise and put up a parking lot”, “they took all the trees and put them in a tree museum” and “You don’t know what you’ve got, until it’s gone” are lines from a great song, Big Yellow Taxi, from the incomparable Joni Mitchell.
 Depletion of nature and biodiversity loss has occurred in many places around the world, and in the UK we have, for a variety of historic reasons, one of the most nature depleted landscapes in the world.
 Which may seem odd given the people’s apparent love of the countryside and the number of nature conservation organisations here.

 Long Lands Common is a project close to my heart.
 It emerged from Nidd Gorge Community Action, who were largely responsible for stopping the planned relief road on the north side of Harrogate, and would have cut through the fields that will be Long Lands Common community woodland.
-I am on its board, and very much want to guide its development over the years.
+I advise its board and very much want to influence its development over the years.
 A primary aim of LLC is nature recovery, and from that core aim much benefit will arise for our local communities.
 People who have pledged to buy shares, for the capital to acquire the site for the Long Lands Common community benefit society, have been asked what has motivated them to pledge their financial support.
 Here are my reasons.

 What is it about Long Lands Common that is important to you and/or your family?